UAB-IT/linear/docs-src/components/video.md

 </div>
 ```

-The division **element** with the `video-container` **class** makes sure the video fills the full width of it’s container, and ensures the video resizes with the proper 16:9 aspect ratio on screen resize.
+The division **element** with the `video-container` **class** makes sure the video fills the full width of its container, and ensures the video resizes with the proper 16:9 aspect ratio on screen resize.

 ## Embedding video